-General Work Environment and Housekeeping (continued) Yes No N/A Comments General dilution or local exhaust ventilation systems are used to control dusts, vapors, gases, fumes, smoke, solvents, or mists generated in the workplace, where possible.
+General Work Environment and Housekeeping Yes No N/A Comments General dilution or local exhaust ventilation systems are used to control dusts, vapors, gases, fumes, smoke, solvents, or mists generated in the workplace, where possible.
 Clear space is maintained in front of electrical panels; minimum 3 feet in front, and at least the width of the panel, but not less than 2 1⁄2 feet.
-Appropriate precautions are taken to maintain exits and protect workers during construction, renovation, and repair operations.
+Appropriate precautions are taken to maintain exits, and protect workers during construction, renovation, and repair operations.

-- Regulations:
+- OSHA Regulations:

 - 29 CFR 1910.22, General Requirements for Walking and Working Surfaces

 - 29 CFR 1910.36, Design and Construction Requirements for Exit Routes

-- ─ 29 CFR 1910.37, Maintenance, Safeguards, and Operational Features for Exit Routes
+- 29 CFR 1910.37, Maintenance, Safeguards, and Operational Features for Exit Routes

 - 29 CFR 1910.141, Sanitation

+- KYOSH Regulations:

-- Restrooms and Sanitation Requirements
+- OSHA: Restrooms and Sanitation Requirements

-- Indoor Air Quality
+- OSHA: Indoor Air Quality

 - NIOSH: Indoor Environmental Quality

 - NIOSH: Office Environment

-- e-training KYSAFE Training

-Posting of Required Safety and Health Information Yes No N/A Comments The required KY OSH Safety and Health on the Job Poster is posted in a prominent location in the workplace.
-NOTE: The poster is available for free from KY OSH in English and Spanish.
-While KY OSH does not require employers to display the poster in other languages, KY OSH encourages employers with employees that speak other languages to also display the poster in those languages.
-The annual Summary of Work-Related Injuries and Illnesses (Form 300A) is posted during the months of February, March, and April.
-Any citations resulting from KY OSH workplace inspections are posted until the violation has been abated, or for three working days, whichever is later.
+Posting of Required Safety and Health Information Yes No N/A Comments The required KYOSH Safety and Health on the Job Poster is posted in a prominent location in the workplace.
+NOTE: The poster is available for free from KYOSH in English and Spanish languages.
+While KYOSH does not require employers to display the poster in other languages, KYOSH encourages employers with employees that speak other languages to also display the poster in those languages.
+The annual Summary of Work-Related Injuries and Illnesses (OSHA Form 300A) is posted during the months of February, March, and April.
+Any citations resulting from KYOSH workplace inspections are posted until the violation has been abated, or for three working days, whichever is later.
 Emergency telephone numbers are posted where they can be readily found in case of emergency.

-• Regulations:
+- KYOSH Regulations:

-Posting Cabinet notice
+- Posting Labor Cabinet notice

+- Posting of a citation

-• KY OSH: Safety and Health on the Job
+- KYOSH: Free Workplace Posters Safety and Health on the Job, Kentucky Wage and Hour Laws, and Wage Discrimination.

-• KY Wages and Hours: Wages and Hours - Education and Labor Cabinet (ky.gov)
+- KY Wage and Hours: Wages and Hours Labor Cabinet (ky.gov)

-Recordkeeping and Reporting Yes No N/A Comments Occupational injuries or illnesses, except minor injuries requiring only first aid, are recorded on the Form 300 (Log of Work-Related Injuries and Illnesses).
-NOTE: Employers are partially exempt from injury and illness recordkeeping requirements if 1) they had 10 or fewer workers during all of the last calendar year (see 29 CFR 1904.1), or 2) they are in certain low-hazard industries (see 29 CFR Part 1904, Subpart B, Appendix A).
-All employers, regardless of size or industry, must report work-related fatalities, in-patient hospitalizations, amputations, and loss of an eye to KY OSH.
-A supplementary record of each recordable occupational injury and illness is prepared for recordable cases on the Form 301 (Injury and Illness Incident Report).
-Employers can use equivalent forms that provide all the information on the Form 301.
-An annual summary is prepared at the end of each calendar year using the Form 300A (Summary of Work-Related Injuries and Illnesses).
-You must electronically submit information from your Form 300A Summary annually (by March 2 of the year after the calendar year covered by the form) if: You have an establishment with 250 or more workers that is currently required to keep injury and illness records, or You have an establishment with 20 to 249 workers that is classified in certain industries with historically high rates of occupational injuries and illnesses.
+Recordkeeping and Reporting Yes No N/A Comments Occupational injuries or illnesses, except minor injuries requiring only first aid, are recorded on OSHA Form 300 (Log of Work-Related Injuries and Illnesses).
+NOTE: Employers are partially exempt from OSHA's injury and illness recordkeeping requirements if 1) they had 10 or fewer workers during all of the last calendar year (see 29 CFR 1904.1), or 2) they are in certain low-hazard industries (see 29 CFR Part 1904, Subpart B, Appendix A).
+All employers, regardless of size or industry, must report work-related fatalities, in-patient hospitalizations, amputations, and loss of an eye to KYOSHA.
+A supplementary record of each recordable occupational injury and illness is prepared for recordable cases on OSHA Form 301 (Injury and Illness Incident Report).
+Employers can use equivalent forms that provide all the information on the OSHA Form 301.
+An annual summary is prepared at the end of each calendar year using OSHA Form 300A (Summary of Work-Related Injuries and Illnesses).
+You must electronically submit information from your Form 300A Summary to OSHA annually (by March 2 of the year after the calendar year covered by the form) if: You have an establishment with 250 or more workers that is currently required to keep OSHA injury and illness records, or You have an establishment with 20 to 249 workers that is classified in certain industries with historically high rates of occupational injuries and illnesses.